The outcomes of our completed consultations can be found below.

 20 people told us that they thought we were focusing on the right areas.
 However, 11 people said we weren’t focusing on the right areas in our ED&I Plan, and one person left the section blank.

-When asked was anything we hadn’t thought of that you like to add, 22 responded to this question, with 7 of those saying no.
+When asked is there anything we hadn’t thought of that you like to add, 22 responded to this question, with 7 of those saying no.

 We wanted to find out what our customers thought of our website and what improvements we could make when developing our new one.